 - develop strategies for placing the water where you want it

 - plant your garden where your water will be

 2. Store Your Water In The Ground.

-Rain gardens, water barrels, sprinklers, and micro-irrigation are great for storing water to use during dry spells but they’re far less effective than the water carrying capacity of a healthy layer of top-soil.
+Rain gardens, water barrels, sprinklers, and micro-irrigation are great for storing water to use during dry spells, but they’re far less effective than the water carrying capacity of a healthy layer of top-soil.
 What’s the key to healthy, water absorbing soil?
 Organic matter.
 No gardener has ever complained about having too much organic matter in their soil.
 If the garden’s too dry?
 Add organic matter.
 Too wet?
 Add organic matter.
-It’s the great equalizer.
+It’s the great equaliser.

 The following is a picture of my vegetable garden the year after installing an urban swale beneath it.
 This swale picks up water from the house and the garage.
 The beds are mounds of organic matter with keyholes cut out for access.
 Once the seeds sprout, this garden doesn’t need any watering.

 The combination of steps 1 and 2 are by far the most effective and efficient ways to keep your garden watered.
 The next three techniques are ways of increasing and maintaining the water carrying capacity of your soil.

 The soil is the best place to store your water, but it’s vulnerable to wind and sunlight.
 To protect your soil use an organic mulch such as wood chips, straw, or even the plants themselves.
 Avoid exposing your soil for any length of time.
 The gardener’s obsession with exposed black earth is the soil’s worst friend.

 For a free source of woodchip mulch, check out ChipDrop – an online service that connects local arborists with gardeners.
 A word of caution, when you request a load of woodchips, you will get a truckload of woodchips.